 Cable: Limited by conductor size each circuit.

 Busbar: Much lower impedance.
-Hence substantially lower voltage drop.
+Hence a substantially lower voltage drop.

 Cable: High impedance if you choose cable size based on each floor current rating.